 Profitability in the chicken industry can be materially affected by the commodity prices of feed grains and the commodity prices of chicken and chicken parts, each of which are determined largely by supply and demand.
 As a result, the chicken industry as a whole has been characterized by cyclical earnings.
 Cyclical fluctuations in earnings of individual chicken companies can be mitigated somewhat by (i) business strategy; (ii) product mix; (iii) sales and marketing plans; and (iv) operating efficiencies.
 See "The Chicken Industry."
-In an effort to reduce price volatility and to generate higher, more consistent profit margins, the Company has concentrated on the production and marketing of prepared food products, which generally have higher margins than the Company's other products.
-Additionally, the production and sale in the U.S. of prepared food products reduces the impact of feed grain costs on the Company's profitability.
-As further processing is performed, feed grain costs become a decreasing percentage of a product's total production costs.
+In an effort to reduce price volatility and to generate higher, more consistent profit margins, the Company has concentrated on the production and marketing of prepared food products, which generally have higher margins than the Company's other products reduces the impact of feed grain costs on the Company's profitability.
+As further processing is performed, feed grain costs.

 In December 1994, the Mexican government changed its policy of defending the peso against the U.S. dollar and allowed it to float freely on the currency markets.
 These events resulted in the Mexican peso exchange rate declining from 3.39 to 1 U.S. dollar at October 3, 1994 to a low of 8.16 to 1 U.S. dollar at November 14, 1995.
 The decline in the Mexican peso exchange rate affected the Company's operations directly and indirectly as a result of the related economic recession in Mexico in fiscal 1995.
-Similarly, the Company's fiscal 1996 results of operations were adversely affected by the continuation of the economic recession in Mexico, as well as a significant increase in feed grain costs in fiscal 1996, which included record high corn prices, and the first quarter of fiscal 1997 when compared with fiscal 1995 and the first quarter of fiscal 1996. respectively.
+Similarly, the Company's results of operations were adversely affected by (i) the continuation of the economic recession in fiscal 1996, as well as (ii) significantly higher feed grain costs in fiscal 1996 (which included record high corn prices), and the first quarter of fiscal 1996, respectively.